China to reopen to tourists, resume all visas Wednesday - NewsBreak

-HONG KONG (AP) — China will reopen its borders to tourists and resume issuing all visas Wednesday as it tries to revive tourism and its economy following a three-year halt during the COVID-19 pandemic.
+China will reopen its borders to tourists and resume issuing all visas Wednesday after a three-year halt during the pandemic as it sought to boost its tourism and economy.

 China is one of the last major countries to reopen its borders to tourists.
 The announcement Tuesday came after it declared a “decisive victory” over COVID-19 in February.